patriclay-BE/Rubeus/README.md

 [@harmj0y](https://twitter.com/harmj0y) is the primary author of this code base.

-CONFLICTING FROM GITHUB Rubeus is licensed under the BSD 3-Clause license.
+AGAINCONFLICTINGFROMGITHUB Rubeus is licensed under the BSD 3-Clause license.

 ## Table of Contents